The Product Knapsack Problem: Approximation and Complexity: Preliminaries

 Using Assumption~\ref{assum:useless-items}~(b), the item set~$N$ can be partitioned into $N^+ \colonequals \{j \in N \mid p_j \geq 1\}$ and $N^- \colonequals \{j \in N \mid p_j \leq -1\}$.
 For convenience, we define $p_{\max}\colonequals \max_{j\in N} |p_j|$, $p^+_{\max}\colonequals \max_{j\in N^+} p_j$, and $p^-_{\max}\colonequals \max_{j\in N^-} |p_j|$.

-To introduce the relevant terminology concerning approximation algorithms, we denote the optimal objective value of a given instance of PKP by~$z^*$.
+Throughout the paper, we denote an optimal solution set for a given instance of PKP by~$S^*$ and the optimal objective value by~$z^*$.
 Note that we must always have $z^*\geq 1$ since packing any item from~$N^+$ or any feasible pair of items from~$N^-$ yields an objective value of at least~$1$.

 \begin{definition} For $0<\alpha\leq 1$, an algorithm~$A$ that computes a feasible solution set~$S\subseteq N$ with $\prod_{j\in S}p_j \geq \alpha\cdot z^*$ in polynomial time for every instance of PKP is called an \emph{$\alpha$-approximation algorithm} for PKP.
 The value~$\alpha$ is then called the \emph{approximation ratio} of~$A$.